-The Wilson Center Internship Program offers a wide range of opportunities for students of varying academic backgrounds—including those in undergraduate and graduate programs.
+We offer a wide range of opportunities for students of varying academic backgrounds—including those in undergraduate and graduate programs.
 Interns will gain knowledge and experience in numerous areas, including customer relations, strategic communication, and event management.
 Learn more about our opportunities for undergraduate and graduate students below:

 Under the supervision of highly qualified staff, interns will have the opportunity to work in the following areas: Community Engagement, Operations, Marketing, Technical Production, and Ticket Central.
 Internships will be tailored to fit the particular interests of the intern, and hands-on opportunities will be given to allow interns to experience all aspects of the Wilson Center.